landoskape/dominoes/docs/multiplayerElo.md

 ![elo figure](media/basicAgentELOs.png)

-To summarize, ELO ratings stablize quickly (after about 1000 games, which takes 5 minutes on my computer), and indicate that the best hand-crafted policy is that of the best-line agent, followed closely by the double agent.
+To summarize, ELO ratings stablize quickly (after about 1000 games, which takes about 5 minutes of wall time on my computer), and indicate that the best hand-crafted policy is that of the best-line agent, followed closely by the double agent.
 As expected, agents that play randomly or play dominoes with the lowest point value perform worse than other agents.